9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 It works fine if you’re shooting something that doesn’t move much.

-But in my experience, and had enormous trouble with subject tracking and continual autofocus.
+But in my experience, I had enormous trouble with subject tracking and continual autofocus.

 I tried to shoot birds, and the lens autofocus was useless, missing almost every time, which was frustrating.

-The lens has a small 14-nine-millimeter filter thread for friendly small, inexpensive filters, and my copy came with a decent enough little lens heard.
+The lens has a small 14-nine-millimeter filter thread for friendly, small, inexpensive filters, and my copy came with a decent enough little lens here.

 Overall, the fit and finish of this lens are excellent.